The hitchhiker's guide to the IXPE data analysis: Spectro-Polarimetric analysis

 where a cross-normalization constant is introduced to account for possible differences in the \texttt{arf} of the three DUs.
 For bright sources, it is possible that the three DUs show a bad fit $\chi^2$ for the $I$ spectral model; in that case, the use of \texttt{gain fit} can help to fix this issue related to calibration uncertainties.

 The polarimetric results obtained by \textsc{xspec}, as discussed in Section~\ref{sec:pol}, should be presented in a protractor plot that accounts for the correlation between PD and PA.
-This is achieved with \texttt{steppar} command using $\Delta\chi^2$ values for 2 parameters for the confidence levels.
-In some analyses, when multiple spectral components are present, \textsc{xspec} allows for associating a different polarization to each spectral component, such as:
+This is achieved with the \texttt{steppar} command, using $\Delta\chi^2$ values for 2 parameters at the specified confidence levels.
+In some analyses, when multiple spectral components are present, \textsc{xspec} allows for associating a different polarization with each spectral component, such as:

-In this case, \texttt{steppar} should be run on each couple of PD and PA parameters to obtain the protractor plots as shown in Figure~\ref{fig:steppar}-left.
+In this case, \texttt{steppar} should be run on each pair of PD and PA parameters to obtain the protractor plots as shown in Figure~\ref{fig:steppar}-left.

 In some cases, authors want to freeze the PA of one component with respect to the other one; in this scenario, \texttt{steppar} will not allow for a run on PD and PA of the component with the PA frozen, and some authors simply use the other PA in \texttt{steppar}, obtaining a wrong estimation of the protractor plots, as in Figure~\ref{fig:steppar}-right.
-The panels in Figure~\ref{fig:steppar} have the same PA for the first component and compatible PAs for the second one, but in the right panel the second component has a PA frozen at 90$^\circ$ apart from the PA of the first one.
+The panels in Figure~\ref{fig:steppar} have the same PA for the first component and compatible PAs for the second one, but in the right panel, the second component has a PA frozen at 90$^\circ$ apart from the PA of the first one.
 The left panel contour shows that the second component is unconstrained, whereas the right panel shows for the same component a contour with a strange shape and narrower than expected.
 This is due to an improperly estimated uncertainty.
 The reason for this wrong uncertainty resides in the fact that the two components start to be correlated.
-As an example, if they are parallel, the two PDs will sum, while for orthogonal PAs they will subtract; both scenarios produce a correlation in the estimate of the two PD values, making them strongly correlated, and at this point, a $\Delta\chi^2$ value for 2 parameters underestimates the uncertainty because the correlation is between 3 parameters: PD$_1$, PA$_1$ and PD$_2$.
+As an example, if they are parallel, the two PDs will sum, while for orthogonal PAs, they will subtract; both scenarios produce a correlation in the estimate of the two PD values, making them strongly correlated, and at this point, a $\Delta\chi^2$ value for 2 parameters underestimates the uncertainty because the correlation is between 3 parameters: PD$_1$, PA$_1$ and PD$_2$.